Couples Counsellor and Sex Therapist Vancouver

 - Founder Libida, the first online magazine and store for heterosexual women

 - 12 years running a sex-positive female sexuality company dedicated to enhancing a woman’s experience of sexuality.

 Dr. Zebroff’s Therapy Approach:

 I focus on the potential of every client and identify each person’s individual assets while working with your individual strengths, rather than on “solving problems”.
 My approach to sex therapy and couples counselling includes a mixture of practices molded into an customized plan designed to address the unique needs and preferences of each client — humanistic, cognitive-behavioral, psychotherapy, desensitization, PLISSIT etc.

 - Holistic and Non-judgmental Approach: I strive to treat the whole person, in an inclusive, sex-positive and encouraging environment.

 - Educational Focus: Many issues arise out of simple lack of correct information/awareness.
 Up-to-date information and research helps to clear up myths and bring an understanding/perspective to each issue.
 Including the PLISSIT Model of sex therapy.

-- Cognitive Behavioral Therapy: I focus on the potential of every client, identifying each client’s individual assets and focusing on their strengths rather than on “solving problems”.
+- Cognitive and Dialectical Behavioral Therapy: I focus on the potential of every client, identifying each client’s individual assets and focusing on their strengths rather than on “solving problems”.